Aglet (video game): Release

 As reported by VentureBeat, Aglet reached 3.5 million active users as of July 2022.

 Collaborations

 Collaboration with Manchester City x PUMA

 As part of the Club's 2023 pre-season tour of Japan and Korea, the interactive experience available on the Aglet app encouraged fans to get moving and collect Manchester City and PUMA virtual items for their avatars.
 For fans in Japan and Korea, visiting specific locations in Tokyo and Seoul, unlocked Manchester City and PUMA stashes containing a selection of virtual merchandise.

 Creators Month Collaboration with LØCI

-During Aglet's 2022 Creators Month, Aglet players were invited to submit their own designs for the LØCI Ten and the LØCI Seven silhouettes.
+During Aglets 2022 Creators Month, Aglet players were invited to submit their own designs for the LØCI Ten and the LØCI Seven silhouettes.
 The winner of the competition, worked with LØCI to design and release the LØCI Seven ‘Pyonkiti’ as a digital asset and a physical sneaker.